tsichevski/jump3r/README.md

 - moving from LGPL v2+ to LGPL v2.1+
 - removed UI (Swing) module
 - remove JMA API dependency
+- give it a proper namespace - packages are in `de.sciss.jump3r`
+- main class is now `de.sciss.jump3r.Main`

+For simplicity, the `sbt` shell script [by Paul Phillips](https://github.com/paulp/sbt-extras) is included, which is released under BSD 3-clause License.
+So you use `./sbt` and do not need to install sbt.

+- to compile: `sbt compile`
+- to create self-contained jar: `sbt assembly`

 Below are the original README and USAGE (adapted for markdown).